NikolaiMaslov/JavaScript/README.md

 06 - Animated template of site with like fade or flip;
 07 - Navigation animation with burger menu;
 08 - Music player with custom style, not like default HTML audio element;
 09 - Countdown with local storage;
+10 - Bookmarks for web-sites;